shoutem/shoutem.github.io/_posts/1-2-11-ImageGallery.md

 * **data** : array of objects
   - Prop that defines source (array of objects) of Images that will be rendered
   - Shape of single object in array ``` { source: { uri: string }, description: string, title: string } ```

-* **onInteractiveMode**: function
-  - Triggered when user taps on single photo, or when user transforms image
-  - Useful for hiding external controls, such as Navigation bar

 * **onIndexSelected(index: number)** : function
   - Callback function called when user swipes between pages (images)